 - The partners that help them close deals.
 Other applications help Big Cos and their platforms win deals.
 The application adds so much value to certain types of customers, that by going to market together, a Big Co can close big deals.
 If you are one of these favorites, their sales team will start to bring you into deals proactively with them.

-- The partners that make their customers the most happy.
+- The partners that make their customers the happiest.
 There’s another category of a handful of favorites on each platform.
 The ones folks love.
 There are generally a handful of apps on each platform that make the core platform so magical for a lot of customers, that they make the platform itself richer.
 Be one of those, you’ll get a lot of joint marketing opportunities.

 - The partners that fill the most critical feature gaps.
 Finally, partners that solve critical feature gaps often become close platform partners.
 This can certainly change over time as the platform evolves, but if you close a key gap in Salesforce – Shopify – Zendesk – ServiceNow – Workday – Whatver Big Co’s Platform — you’ll have strong alignment.